-An estimated 34,000 cubic metres (m³) of sand has been moved to Semaphore South to rebuild the Semaphore South dunes.
+An estimated 34,000 cubic metres (m³) of sand was moved to Semaphore South to rebuild the Semaphore South dunes in 2020.
 This includes approximately 30,000 m³ from the beach north of the Largs Bay jetty to Strathfield Tce, Largs North and approximately 4,000 m³ moved from around the Largs Bay jetty.
 The new sand dunes have been built to resemble the wider dunes to the north of Hart Street in size and width.

 The approach for managing Adelaide’s beaches is based on expert advice underpinned by decades of collected data, including current and historical survey information on beach profiles and independent technical reports.
 A team of environmental specialists monitor and assess Adelaide’s beaches regularly.
 Annual beach surveys are undertaken along the coast to measure the beach profiles and assess if there is a sufficient dune volume buffer in the area.

 The government has assessed that any environmental impacts on the coastline north of Largs Bay jetty as a result of the proposed removal of the volume of sand required to rebuild the Semaphore South dunes would be minor.